msft-teams/tools/TeamsSampleHub/SampleHubReactVersion/README.md

-### Publish your Sample Hub to your Azure subscription using Visual Studio
+### Publish your Sample Hub API to your Azure subscription using Visual Studio

 -   Download the Sample Hub code from the repository and open in Visual studio explorer.